What Everyone Gets Wrong About Self-Compassion

 Some ways to practice self-compassion:

-1. Mindful of what you’re feeling and thinking
+1. Be mindful of what you’re feeling and thinking

 Sometimes we can have thoughts and feelings that just stick to us that we take as absolute truth.
-Practicing mindfulness - being present in a nonjudgemental way - to what you are feeling and thinking is an important first step to practice self-compassion.
+Start by observing your thoughts and emotions without judgment.
 After all, you can’t fight your demons if you don’t know what you are up against.
-Imagining your thoughts and feelings as passing clouds or leaves on a stream and simply observing them pass by is one way of practicing mindfulness.
-There are guided video or audio versions to help you practice.
+Imagine your thoughts as clouds drifting by, or leaves floating down a stream—just notice them without getting caught up.
+Guided meditations or audio exercises can help.

 2. Treat yourself like a friend & do something that is life-giving

-You probably are kinder to your friends than you are to yourself - we all are.
+You’re probably kinder to your friends than yourself - we all are.
 Try imagining it was your friend in your situation, and how you would respond to them.
 Perhaps you would suggest doing something fun or watching a sad movie so you can just cry it all out.
 Perhaps you suggest going outside to be in nature or some art form to express the pain that is too difficult to put into words.
 Let your creativity be there for your favorite person, and practice applying it to yourself.

 3. Talk to someone who cares about you

-Sometimes, your thoughts and emotions could be too painful and overwhelming to struggle with on your own.
+Sometimes, your thoughts and emotions can be overwhelming to handle alone.
 Asking for help and seeking support could be the difficult, yet necessary step.
-Remember that you are not alone in your emotional pain, and that you share a part in the greater human experience.
+Remember that you are not alone in your emotional pain.
 Go to someone that you know will listen to you and be kind to your suffering, making sure that you let them know that is what you need.

-If you would like to begin or go deeper in relating to yourself with more compassion, let’s connect.
+If you’re ready to relate to yourself with more compassion, let’s connect.

 Learn About Esther